helidon-io/helidon/examples/cors/README.md

 The following requests illustrate the CORS protocol.

-By setting the `Origin` and `Host` headers so they do not match we trigger CORS processing in the server.
-Note the returned headers:
+By setting `Origin` and `Host` headers that do not match we trigger CORS processing in the server.
+Note the new returned headers `Access-Control-Allow-Origin` and `Vary`:

 ```bash
 # Follow the CORS protocol for GET